Fall asleep faster

 Sleep can sometimes prove elusive.
+Even more mystifying is the fact that each person’s sleep latency—or the time it takes to fall asleep—is different; some people can be in dreamland in ten minutes while others struggle to get quality shut-eye and may take close to an hour to nod off completely.
 The toll of being tired is nothing to yawn at, especially when you have to be up and at ‘em early in the morning for work, study, or even play.
 If you’ve been consistently unable to fall asleep at night, you’re probably beyond counting sheep and drinking a glass of warm milk before bed.
-At this point, it's critical to consider what outside factors may be contributing to your difficulty falling asleep.

-Have you thought of your nighttime habits and how they might impact your ability to get to sleep?
+Have you thought of your nighttime habits and how they might impact your ability to fall asleep?
 For example, is there something keeping you up at night?
 While there are many different conditions that can keep you from getting shut-eye, some are under your control.
-Troubles getting to sleep can be caused by an eye-opening number of factors, including:
+Here are some changes that you can consider making to your day that may make it easier to sleep:

-- Do something you really enjoy prior to bed time.
-You can take a walk, chat with a friend, watch an amusing re-run, read something not related to school or work, take a bath, masturbate, etc. The idea here is to take your mind away from whatever's feeding your angst, allowing for greater ease into slumber.
+- Do something enjoyable and relaxing prior to bedtime.
+You can take a walk, chat with a friend, read something not related to school or work, take a bath, masturbate, etc. The idea here is to take your mind away from anything stressful or activating, allowing for greater ease into sleep.

-- Make tomorrow's to-do list just before you call it a night.
-Not only might you be more organized for the next day, you may also have fewer anxiety dreams and a better night's sleep overall.
+- Make tomorrow's to-do list before you call it a night.
+Not only might you be more organized for the next day, you may also have fewer dreams about to-do lists and a better night's sleep overall.

-If these suggestions alone aren't enough to extract the roots of the factors that are causing you lost sleep, combining them with some kind of counseling or speaking with a health care provider can be a sleep tonic worth considering.
+If these suggestions alone aren't enough to address the factors that are causing you lost sleep, combining them with counseling or speaking with a health care provider can be a sleep tonic worth considering.

 Originally published Oct 08, 1999